MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-veritas-twitter-data.md

 - Create a Merge1 account for Microsoft connectors.
 To create this account, contact [Veritas Customer Support](https://www.veritas.com/form/requestacall/ms-connectors-contact).
 You need to sign into this account when you create the connector in Step 1.

-- Create a Twitter application to fetch data from your Twitter account.
-For step-by step instructions about creating the application, see [Merge1 Third-Party Connectors User Guide](https://docs.ms.merge1.globanetportal.com/Merge1%20Third-Party%20Connectors%20YouTube%20User%20Guide.pdf).
+- Create a Twitter application at <https://developer.twitter.com> to fetch data from your Twitter account.
+For step-by step instructions about creating the application, see [Merge1 Third-Party Connectors User Guide](https://docs.ms.merge1.globanetportal.com/Merge1%20Third-Party%20Connectors%20Twitter%20User%20Guide.pdf).

 - The user who creates the YouTube connector in Step 1 (and completes it in Step 3) must be assigned to the Mailbox Import Export role in Exchange Online.
 This role is required to add connectors on the **Data connectors** page in the Microsoft 365 compliance center.
 By default, this role is not assigned to any role group in Exchange Online.
 You can add the Mailbox Import Export role to the Organization Management role group in Exchange Online.
 Or you can create a role group, assign the Mailbox Import Export role, and then add the appropriate users as members.
 For more information, see the [Create role groups](/Exchange/permissions-exo/role-groups#create-role-groups) or [Modify role groups](/Exchange/permissions-exo/role-groups#modify-role-groups) sections in the article "Manage role groups in Exchange Online".